Ali-Elgendy/Project-Case-Scenario/README.md

 Can we conclude that there is no relationship between Nitric oxide concentrations and the proportion of non-retail business acres per town?

 What is the impact of an additional weighted distance to the five Boston employment centres on the median value of owner-occupied homes?

+Project Tasks:

+Task 1: Familiarize yourself with the dataset

+Task 2: (Optional) If you do not already have an instance of Watson Studio, create an IBM Cloud Lite account and provision an instance of Waston Studio.

+Task 3: Load the dataset in a Jupyter Notebook using Watson Studio.

+Task 4: Generate basic statistics and visualizations for upper management.

+Task 5: Use the appropriate tests to answer the questions provided.

+Task 6: Share your Jupyter Notebook.